Āryāvarta

 प्रत्यगेवा प्रयागाच्च मध्यादेशः प्रकीर्तितः

-That means the land with boundaries of Visasana in the West and Prayaga in the East, Himalayas in the North and Vindhya Mountains in the South as Madhya desa (Middle country).
+This refers to the territory bordered by Visasana to the West and Prayaga to the East, with the Himalayas to the North and the Vindhya Mountains to the South, known as Madhya desa (Middle country).

 Aasamudraattu vai pUrvadaa samudraattu paShchimaat